Kosovo at the Mediterranean Games: Kosovan medalists at the mediterranean Games

-There were plenty of Albanians who did participate for Yugoslavia coming from Kosovo who would win many medals at the Mediterranean Games.
+There were plenty of ethnic Albanians who did participate for Yugoslavia coming from Kosovo who would win many medals at the Mediterranean Games.
 In Boxing several athletes of Albanian descent such as Mehmet Bogujevci being the first ever Gold Medalist from Kosovo at the 1979 Mediterranean Games in Split, followed by Aziz Salihu who won the Gold medal At the 1987 Mediterranean Games, Agim Latifi also won Gold, followed by Fatmir Makolli who won silver in the same Edition.
 As well as Afrim Manjanci and Ilir Mustafa who were successful medal winners for Yugoslavia respectively.
 But the Kosovans were also successful by representing Albania in which Egzon Shala won bronze in the 96 Kg category in Wrestling for Albania at the 2013 Mediterranean Games in Turkey.